thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Hogwarts/Bathrooms.md

 ---
+collection: Harrypedia
-title: "Bathrooms at Hogwarts"
+title: Bathrooms at Hogwarts
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Mrs. Rowling explains that the Chamber of Secrets was not always hidden under a